 Optimizing your YouTube video for search results is a key ingredient in your video upload process.
 An un-optimized video can destroy your chances of having your video discovered by new viewers and hurt your position in the Youtube algorithm.

-We’ve broken our SEO recommendations into several categories below to make it super easy:
+We’ve broken our SEO recommendations into four steps below to make it super easy:

 1. How To Title a YouTube Video